textpattern/textpattern.github.io/administration/preferences-panel.md

 ### Site name

 **Site name** is the title of your website.
-By default, Textpattern fills this field with ‘My Site’, though it can be changed to your preference.
+By default, Textpattern fills this field with 'My Site’, though it can be changed to your preference.

 A travel-centric website, for example, might be: